Girish1704/m365/unlock-ai-powered-future-work-with-microsoft-365-copilot+agents/Labfiles/exercise-9.md

 - Set up a Freshdesk free trial account for IT ticketing
 - Obtain and configure API credentials for secure integration
 - Create an agent flow using the Freshdesk connector to automatically create tickets
+- Build a dedicated CreateSupportTicket topic for direct ticket creation
-- Build intelligent topics using generative AI (CredentialResetSupport, VPNConnectivitySupport, HardwareSupportAssistant)
+- Build intelligent troubleshooting topics using generative AI (CredentialResetSupport, VPNConnectivitySupport, HardwareSupportAssistant)
-- Connect AI-generated topics to the Freshdesk flow for seamless ticket escalation
+- Connect topics to the Freshdesk flow for seamless ticket escalation
-- Configure variable mapping between topics and flows
+- Map topic variables to flow inputs (Subject and Description)

 Your IT Support Copilot can now provide troubleshooting guidance using the knowledge base, and when users need escalation, automatically create support tickets in Freshdesk with all the relevant details.